 The game does not have a main villain (No, Din is not the main villain, but a “God” who needs to be pleased by the “Hero” to save himself from the curse).
 After each successful mission, the player gets an opportunity to explore the new world, where a brand new set of quests awaits.

 When compared to other games like Diablo for PC, Din’s Curse’s visuals aren’t up to the mark.
 The unpolished visuals look poor on the laptop screen.
 The 3D graphics are a bit primitive.
 Serious RPG fans will still adore everything that the game offers.

 5. Throne of Darkness

 With a medieval Japan setting, Throne of Darkness breathes fresh air into the traditional RPG formula.
 While there are many gameplay elements similar to the isometric title, it’s the combat that stands out from the crowd.
 Instead of the usual hack and slash combat, there is some tactical team-play involved.
-Gamers can choose up to 4 characters in real-time and can launch a variety of preset formations to fight monsters.
+Gamers can choose up to four characters in real-time and can launch a variety of preset formations to fight monsters.

 6. Loki: Heroes of Mythology

 Featuring mythic heroes, Loki has a great medieval myth-inspired environment but does not have any unique gameplay mechanic to be proud of.
 There are four great campaigns, of which the final campaign tasks players to defeat the evil Seth.

 The character classes are heroes from ancient Norse, Aztec, and Greek mythos.
 The monsters too have a Greek, Egyptian, and Aztec myth connection.
 You will fight deadly tarantulas, troublesome scarabs, and strange desert creatures on your way to finally meet the campaign boss.